-Difference between the Simple Past Tense and Simple Present Tense
+Difference between the Simple Present Tense and the Past Tense for Class 3 English

 - Simple Present Tense: He practices badminton every day.

 - Simple Past Tense: He won the competition.